delphix/dx-workshops/README.md

 ## <a id="description"></a>Description

-This is a working Packer template that will create an AWS image that consists of:
+These are working Packer templates that will create AWS images that consists of:
-- CentOS
+- CentOS 6.9 w/ Oracle 11.2.0.4
-- Oracle 11.2.0.4
+- CentOS 7 w/ Oracle 11.2.0.4
+- CentOS 7 w/ Postgres 9.6
 - Delphix prerequisites installed and configured for use.

+There are also some demo-specific Packer Templates
+- Ubunutu Bionic w/Guacamole
+- CentOS 7 configured for the RDS demo
+- CentOS 7 configured as a source for the Delphix Automation Framework Demo

-This Packer template requires the provisioned system to be able to access p13390677_112040_Linux-x86-64_1of7.zip and p13390677_112040_Linux-x86-64_2of7.zip via an unauthenticated http location (like an s3 bucket).
+The Oracle templates require the provisioned system to be able to access p13390677_112040_Linux-x86-64_1of7.zip and p13390677_112040_Linux-x86-64_2of7.zip via an unauthenticated http location (like an s3 bucket).

 ## <a id="installation"></a>Installation